 AI is also helping customers find the best prices so they can be confident that they are getting the best possible price based on predictive intelligence around price fluctuations.
 For example, Hopper is a highly-regarded startup in the travel space that heavily relies on AI to provide an exceptional CX.
 The company “offers travelers flight recommendations based on highly accurate pricing predictions, uncovering price drops and exclusive deals relevant for the traveler.”
 Another way to improve to customer experience is through an AI travel chatbot to quickly answer questions and resolve solutions.

 Netomi offers AI for customer service, providing instant resolutions to simple everyday queries like order or flight status, refund policy and requests, and other FAQs.
 Advanced customer service AI platforms can integrate with back-end systems like CRM and shipping platforms to provide personalized resolutions to an infinite number of customers at the same time.
 This frees up customer service reps to focus efforts on high-impact, complex customer situations – providing better customer satisfaction (CSAT) across the board.

 Companies are also using AI for proactive customer service, which allows them to anticipate and solve problems and issues before customers are even aware.
 Examples include alerting a customer when a package will be arriving late due to weather delays, offering early check-in to a customer whose flight arrived early or proactively educating a person on how to care for a product.
 For instance, HP lets a customer know when their printer ink is about to run low and provides a frictionless way to repurchase compatible ink.
-This eliminates user frustration – improving customer effort score – and the need for a customer to reach out themselves to a company to resolve an issue.
+This eliminates user frustration – improving customer effort score and the responses submitted during customer satisfaction surveys – and the need for a customer to reach out themselves to a company to resolve an issue.